ethereum/remix-plugin/readme.md

 # API
 This API is a Work In Progress and will be extended in the future.

+### Permission
-> Some of the APIs have to be used with caution.
+Some of the APIs have to be used with caution.
 So they might ask the permission of the user.

 |API                  |name         |Permission |
 |---------------------|-------------|-----------|